uo-ec607/lectures/08-regression/08-regression.md

 ## Marginal effects

-Calculating marginal effects in a regression is utterly straightforward in cases where there are no non-linearities... just look at the coefficient values.
-However, that quickly goes out the window when you have interaction effects or non-linear models like probit, logit, etc. Luckily, there are various ways to obtain these from R models.
+Calculating marginal effects in a linear regression model like OLS is perfectly straightforward... just look at the coefficient values.
+But that quickly goes out the window when you have interaction terms or non-linear models like probit, logit, etc. Luckily, there are various ways to obtain these from R models.
 For example, we already saw the **mfx** package above for obtaining marginal effects from GLM models.
 I want to briefly focus on two of my favourite methods for obtaining marginal effects across different model classes: 1) The **margins** package and 2) a shortcut that works particularly well for models with interaction terms.

 ### The **margins** package